 - Associate Professor Michael A. Stefanone, Ph.D., Cornell University

 - Associate Professor Frank Tutzauer, Ph.D., Northwestern University

 - Associate Professor Arun Vishwanath, Ph.D., SUNY at Buffalo

-- Assistant Professor Helen (Hua) Wang, Ph.D., University of Southern California
+- Associate Professor Hua (Helen) Wang, Ph.D., University of Southern California

 - Professor Joseph Woelfel, Ph.D., University of Wisconsin

-- Assistant Professor Janet Yang, Ph.D., Cornell University
+- Associate Professor Janet Yang, Ph.D., Cornell University